-PROXY STATEMENT FOR THE 1998 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON OCTOBER 22, 1998
+PROXY STATEMENT FOR THE 2000 ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON OCTOBER 24, 2000

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of the Corporation to be held on October 22, 1998 and any adjournments thereof.
-Only shareholders of record at the close of business on August 26, 1998 will be entitled to notice of and to vote at the meeting.
-The shares represented by each valid proxy received in time will be voted at the meeting and, if a choice is specified on the proxy, it will be voted in accordance with that specification.
-If no instructions are specified in a signed proxy returned to the Corporation, the shares represented thereby will be voted in FAVOR of the election of the director listed in the enclosed proxy.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of STRATTEC SECURITY CORPORATION of proxies, in the accompanying form, to be used at the Annual Meeting of Shareholders of the Corporation to be held on October 24, 2000 and any adjournments thereof.
+Only shareholders of record at the close of business on August 31, 2000 will be entitled to notice of and to vote at the meeting.
+The shares represented by each valid proxy received in time will be voted at the meeting and, if a choice is specified in the proxy, it will be voted in accordance with that specification.

+If no instructions are specified in a signed proxy returned to the Corporation, the shares represented thereby will be voted in FAVOR of the election of the Directors listed in the enclosed proxy.
 Shareholders may revoke proxies at any time to the extent they have not been exercised.
 The cost of solicitation of proxies will be borne by the Corporation.
-Solicitation will be made primarily by use of the mails; however, some solicitation may be made by employees of the Corporation, without additional compensation therefor, by telephone, by facsimile, or in person.
-On the record date, the Corporation had outstanding 5,721,858 shares of \$.01 par value common stock ("Common Stock") entitled to one vote per share.
+Solicitation will be made primarily by use of the mails; however, some solicitation may be made by employees of the Corporation, without additional compensation therefor, by telephone, by facsimile or in person.
+On the record date, the Corporation had outstanding 4,465,927 shares of \$.01 par value common stock ("Common Stock") entitled to one vote per share.

 A majority of the votes entitled to be cast with respect to each matter submitted to the shareholders, represented either in person or by proxy, shall constitute a quorum with respect to such matter.
-Approval of each matter specified in the notice of the meeting requires the affirmative vote of a majority, or in the case of the election of directors a plurality, of the shares represented at the meeting.
-Abstentions and broker non-votes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instructions from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owner) will count toward the quorum requirement and will not count toward the determination of whether such matters are approved or directors are elected.
+The election of directors requires the affirmative vote of a plurality of the shares represented at the meeting.
+Abstentions and broker non-votes (i.e., shares held by brokers in street name, voting on certain matters due to discretionary authority or instructions from the beneficial owners but not voting on other matters due to lack of authority to vote on such matters without instructions from the beneficial owner) will count toward the quorum requirement and will not count toward the determination of whether such directors are elected.
 The Inspector of Election appointed by the Board of Directors will count the votes and ballots.

 The Corporation's principal executive offices are located at 3333 West Good Hope Road, Milwaukee, Wisconsin 53209.
-It is expected that this Proxy Statement and the form of Proxy will be mailed to shareholders on or about September 9, 1998.
+It is expected that this Proxy Statement and the form of Proxy will be mailed to shareholders on or about September 15, 2000.